Google’s Hardware Products: Naming Conventions

 Google’s hardware products division raises a lot of questions when it comes to brand architecture and naming conventions.
 In late 2019, I wrote an article on why I think Google struggles with hardware.
-In doing so, I touched upon its brand architecture which I believe does more harm than good.
-After all, brand architectures are not restricted for internal consumption.
-They play a vital role with customers too and internal understanding does not always mirror external comprehension.
+In doing so, I lightly touched upon its brand portfolio architecture which I believed did more harm than good.
+After all, portfolio architectures are not restricted to internal consumption.
+They play a vital role with customers and internal understanding does not always mirror external comprehension.

 When I look at Google’s hardware products division I see two problems – An overextension of sub-brands and the risk of diluting brand equity.
 To explain why this would be plausible, I’d like to compare Google’s brand architecture and naming practices with Apple.

 Apple has predominantly been a hardware driven company.
 But, foreseeing saturation in key product-markets, they’ve been working extensively on building their digital services portfolio as a revenue source.

 Google on the other hand draws most of its revenue from services and has attempted to infiltrate a rather competitive hardware market over the last decade.
 Their intentions are made clear by high-profile acquisitions, partnerships and internal product developments.
 But, before heading into the weeds, let’s have a look at their respective revenue break-ups for more context.

 For the fiscal year 2019, Apple posted sales of over $260 billion.
 54% of that came from its iPhone business alone.
 Almost 18%, roughly $46 billion, came from services.
 A decade ago, services contributed as little as $5 billion.
 It’s also interesting to note that their services division posts almost twice the gross margins when compared to their product section today.

 Google’s hardware division by comparison lags far behind, contributing approximately $2+ billion to an otherwise service dominated revenue stream.
 Much of the media points to a sluggish uphill battle.